sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 - Duration: 1 hour
 - Details: In this interview, we will be looking for you to give some real insight into a problem you were solving as part of a project you’ve worked on.
 We would like you to lead us through this problem or case study in detail.
 We’ll look to understand the size and structure of the team you were a part of, the goals of the project, your low-fidelity design work, your high-fidelity design skills, how you approached research, how you synthesized research data to inform design decisions, what design standards and guidelines you worked within, and how you collaborated with a wider team.
 We are particularly interested in your process for the project, the outcomes, the challenges you encountered, and tradeoffs you made.

-#### Design exercise
+#### Design working session

 - Interviewer(s): [Product Manager, Product Designers](../../../engineering/product/index.md), and a Frontend engineer.
 - Duration: 1.5 hours
 - Details: The interview simulates a real-life design collaboration as closely as possible.
-The goal is to build something together and to understand the way you think about design in practice.
-We will give you a specific problem to solve for Sourcegraph and would like you to walk us through your design process.
-We will be evaluating the process, not the final outcome of the solution.
-Please be prepared to work in your favorite design tool for wireframes and low fidelity mockups.
+We'll brief you on a project we've already completed and then you'll lead us in some early ideation.
+Finally, we'll discuss how you would proceed with the project if it were a real effort.
+Our goal is to give you an introduction to the types of problems you'll be solving and the people you'll be working with.
+On our end, we'd like to understand how you think about design in practice.
+Please come prepared to work in your favorite design tool for wireframes and low-fidelity mockups.
+You can read more about the session [here](https://handbook.sourcegraph.com/departments/engineering/product/roles/interviews/product_designer/pd_design_exercise/).

 ### Product Design Intern